 Laurel Arts has an impressive permanent art collection which is rotated and exhibited in two upstairs galleries.

-If you're interested in having a show at Laurel Arts, please download and complete the Exhibitor Proposal Form, then return it to Laurel Arts.
+If you're interested in having a show at Laurel Arts, please contact us directly at 814-443-2433.
 Local western PA artists will be invited to submit work for the second jury process in order to have their work available for sale through The Gallery Shoppe @ Dressler.
 Artists may participate with original pottery, jewelry, fiber arts, sculpture, and 2-D framed art.

 LAUREL ARTS | P. O. BOX 414 | SOMERSET, PA 15501 | 814.443.2433